 At the Center for Children’s Healthy Lifestyles & Nutrition, we have a team of clinical research coordinators who can help you with everything from gaining IRB approval for your projects, to analyzing your data (and just about everything in between).
-If you would like to have time from these staff members, please fill out this application.
-We will respond to your request within 7-14 working days.
-For a list of all the services they provide, clich HERE.
+View a list of all the services they provide.

 Children’s Mercy Kansas City